-- a.
-Failure to Meet Managed Care Performance Expectations - i.
-Managed Care Performance Expectations - The Department may impose sanctions for failure to meet the following performance expectations. - a) The MCO shall provide all necessary services that the MCO is required to provide, under law or under this contract to any member covered under the contract, and meet the quality standards and performance criteria of this contract such that members are not at substantial risk of harm - b) The MCO shall not impose premiums on members or charges that are in excess of the premiums or charges permitted under the Medicaid program. - c) The MCO fails to meet financial performance expectations for solvency and financial stability as set forth in Article XVII. - d) The MCO shall not act to discriminate among members on the basis of their health status or need for health care services.
-This includes, but is not limited to, termination of enrollment or refusal to reenroll a recipient, except as permitted under the Medicaid program, or any practice that would reasonably be expected to discourage enrollment by recipients whose medical condition or history indicates probable need for substantial future contractual services. - e) The MCO shall not misrepresent or falsify information that it furnishes to CMS or to the Department. - f) The MCO shall not misrepresent or falsify information that it furnishes to a member, potential member, or a provider. - g) The MCO shall comply with the requirements for physician incentive plans, as set forth (for Medicare) in 42 C.F.R. § 422.208 and 422.210 and Article VIII.Q., Physician Incentive Plans for Partnership and PACE, page 134. - h) The MCO shall not distribute directly or indirectly through any agent or independent contractor, marketing materials that have not been approved by the Department or that contain false or materially misleading information. - i) The MCO shall not violate any of the other requirements of sections 1903(m) or 1932 of the Social Security Act, and any implementing regulations;
+The Department may impose sanctions if it determines the MCO has failed to meet any of the following performance expectations:

+i.
+The MCO shall provide all necessary services that the MCO is required to provide, under law or under this contract to any member covered under the contract.

+- ii.
+The MCO shall not impose premiums or charges on members that are in excess of the premiums or charges permitted under the Medicaid program. - iii.
+The MCO shall not act to discriminate among members on the basis of their health status or need for health care services.
+This includes, but is not limited to, termination of enrollment or refusal to reenroll a recipient, except as permitted under the Medicaid program, or any practice that would reasonably be expected to discourage enrollment by recipients whose medical condition or history indicates probable need for substantial future contractual services. - iv.
+The MCO shall not misrepresent or falsify information that it furnishes to CMS or to the Department. - v.
+The MCO shall not misrepresent or falsify information that it furnishes to a member, potential member, or a provider. - vi.
+The MCO shall comply with the requirements for physician incentive plans, as set forth (for Medicare) in 42 C.F.R. § 422.208 and 422.210 and Article VIII.Q., Physician Incentive Plans for Partnership and PACE. - vii.
+The MCO shall not distribute directly or indirectly through any agent or independent contractor, marketing materials that have not been approved by the Department or that contain false or materially misleading information. - viii.
+The MCO shall not violate any of the other requirements of sections 1903(m) or 1932 of the Social Security Act, and any implementing regulations. - ix.
+The MCO shall meet financial performance expectations for solvency and financial stability as set forth in Article XVII. - x.
+The MCO shall meet the quality standards and performance criteria of this contract such that members are not at substantial risk of harm. - xi.
+The MCO shall not distribute directly or indirectly through any agent or independent contractor, any materials which describe or provide information regarding the Family Care, Partnership, or PACE programs, which have not been approved by the Department. - xii.
+The MCO shall meet all other obligations described in the contract not otherwise described, above.